Keeping focused in a world full of distractions can be one of the most challenging things to do.

 This means that if you consume 60mg of caffeine, after 5 hours, there will still be 30mg of caffeine left inside you.

+My advice is to limit yourself to no more than two cans of moderately caffeinated energy drink every day if you want to keep your focus for longer.
 After you’ve finished those cans, you should switch to water to keep yourself hydrated.

 Aside from caffeine, the sugar in energy drinks can also help boost your energy levels, keeping you more awake and alert during the day.

 With sugar, everyone’s guilty of indulging in its sweetness, and there’s nothing wrong with that.
 However, regularly consuming lots of sugar can be harmful to your health.